LennardZuendorf/thesis-files/README.md

 **Thesis Supervisor: [Prof. Dr. Simbeck](https://www.htw-berlin.de/hochschule/personen/person/?eid=9862)**
 <br> Second Corrector: [Prof. Dr. Hochstein](https://www.htw-berlin.de/hochschule/personen/person/?eid=10628)

-This Project was part of my studies of Business Computing at University of Applied Science for Technology and Business Berlin (HTW Berlin).
+This Project was part of my studies of Business Computing at the University of Applied Science for Technology and Business Berlin (HTW Berlin).

+##  Running the Project:

+The Jupyter notebooks run the  best on a cloud service like Google Colab, where hardware acceleration can be used.
+Alternatively, they can run locally, if set up correctly.
+For this the requirements in the requirements.txt file should be installed.

 ## 📝 License and Credits: